cloudmesh-community/fa19-516-158/project/report.md

 $ sudo chown pi:pi -R /opt/hadoop
 ```

-You can also verify if hadoop has been insatlled correctly by checking the version
+You can also verify if hadoop has been installed correctly by checking the version

 ```
 $ cd && hadoop version | grep Hadoop